Castie2/Castie2.github.io/resume.md

 # Summary

-> Communication and customer service skills learned from the fast-paced retail and food industries combined with technical skills in Python, design, and libraries have made me a great candidate for front-end developer roles and teamwork.
+> Communication and customer service skills learned from the fast-paced retail and food industries
+> combined with technical skills in Python, design, and libraries have made me a great candidate
+> for front-end developer roles and teamwork.

-# Work Experience (only last 10 years)
+# Work Experience

 ## PayPal (San Francisco, CA)

-**Software Engineering Intern (SWE)** (June 2021 - September 2021)
+**Software Engineering Intern (SWE)** *(June 2021 - September 2021)*

 - Collaborated with **Analytics team and Engineering team** to work on two projects
 - Helped the analytics team create pivot charts using excel, cleaning data, creating a story with the pivot charts in powerpoint to gain insight for the anti money laundering team.